 The Role Of The Chinese Government in Leading The Chinese Players Dominate Table Tennis Worldwide

-Why is table tennis popular in China, once again?
+Why is table tennis popular in China once again?

 Given that table tennis is valued as a national sport in China.
 The athletes excelling at table tennis earn huge government incentives.
 Table tennis in China is predominantly government-driven.
 Government bodies administer the sport and funnel money into it to achieve international recognition.

-From a grassroots level to the national level, a system is in place that supports and encourages Chinese players to participate in table tennis training with enthusiasm.
+From the grassroots level to the national level, a system is in place that supports and encourages Chinese players to participate in table tennis training with enthusiasm.
 In addition, the Chinese government spends a lump-sum amount on table tennis training.
-Many of the provincial colleges and universities provide scholarship opportunities.
+Many of provincial colleges and universities provide scholarship opportunities.
 Also, finding a job with a national table tennis certificate is easy for the Chinese.

-All these factors keep the Chinese table tennis athletes highly motivated to prosper and secure the title of national-level table tennis.
+All these factors keep Chinese table tennis athletes highly motivated to prosper and secure the title of national-level table tennis.
 The Chinese government is also known to pay a substantial wage to the national team and special training fees to squads.
 With the government’s support, the Chinese Table Tennis Association also boosts Chinese confidence by hosting a series of national championship tournaments.